 Mycelium is another secure mobile wallet that offers instant transactions.
 While other options provide NFC-support Mycelium has seemed to have perfected the technology.
 Instead of QR codes, you can simply scan your phone over a NFC-terminal when making a purchase.
 You can also use NFC to transfer funds with other people whenever the mobile devices are in proximity to each other.

 Volabit is a mobile wallet designed to be used only in Mexico, that works by entering the amount in pesos and selecting your prefered method of deposit in the mobile app.
 You then create a deposit slip and the deposit will automatically be credited to your account.
 You can also sell bitcoins and transfer funds to family, friends, or your bank.
-You can even make purchases on Expedia, Microsoft, and Dish.
+Lastly, you can even make purchases on Expedia, Microsoft, and Dish.

 Based out of Manila, Coins.ph was originally developed to give the millions of people in southeast Asia without access to the services traditionally provided by banks or financial institutions by using blockchain and mobile technology.
 The company launched the peer-to-peer bitcoin app Teller in 2015 that will find third parties sellers that accept the local currency.